Implant Supported Dentures in Mechanicsville, MD

 Our patients love for their denture implants for a variety of reasons.
 Some of the most important benefits of implant dentures include:

 - Stability – Whether you choose the fixed or removable option of denture implants, they each have added benefits of increasing stability so that the denture doesn’t move as much as with traditional dentures.

 - Functionality – Your ability to eat, chew, and speak with implant supported dentures is greatly enhanced.

 - Preserves Jawbone Health – Because dental implants implants are anchored in the jawbone, they help keep the bone from shrinking away over time – the natural process that occurs when there are no teeth to maintain the amount of bone in that area.

 What is the Denture Implant Process?

 At St. Mary’s Dental, we take great care to help you achieve your goals for your smile and overall dental health.
-By implementing the latest techniques and using the highest quality materials and lab, we are able to deliver superior quality to our patients.
+By implementing the latest techniques and using the highest quality materials and lab, we are able to deliver a superior experience for our patients.
 The implant denture process takes a few appointments to be able to design the final results.
-Depending on your unique needs, you can expect, on average, between 2 and 5 appointments for the design process of your implant denture.
+Depending on your unique needs you can expect, on average, between 2 and 5 appointments for the design process of your implant denture.
 This is followed by an adjustment period in order to dial in your new smile, and bite.